 SSI will allow you to continue the dive or pool session, move on and come back to it when you’ll be feeling more confident.
-Can be later during the day, or even the next day of your course.
+This can be later during the day, or even the next day of your course.
 SSI allows their divers to learn at their own pace, as long as all skills are completed by the end of the course they will pass.

 Both agencies offer e-learning options as well as printed manual.

-PADI requires that you purchase the materials – no matter if you are traveling around the world or learning at home.
-You can choose to buy the e-learning kit directly from PADI or through a PADI dive center, or purchase the manual in a store or again through your dive center.
-You can not share a manual between two members of a same family or among friends, as for each manual or e-learning kit there is a PIC (Personal Identification Certification) associated, without which your instructor can not certify you at the end of your course.
+P..I requires that you purchase the materials – no matter if you are traveling around the world or learning at home.
+You can choose to buy the e-learning kit directly from P..I or through a P..I dive center.
+Alternatively you can purchase the manual in a store or again through your dive centre.

-Last time I checked on PADI website, the price for the PADI eLearning course was 202 $ US if I say that I was living in Indonesian or Australia, 148 Euros when I choose France as my country.
-Here in Bali, the price for the manual itself including the PIC is around 100$ US, depending on each course.
+Last time I checked on P..I website, the price for the P..I eLearning Open Water course was 202 USD if I click that I was living in Indonesian or Australia.
+It was 148 Euros when I chose France as my home country.
+Here in Bali, the price for the manual itself including the PIC is around 100 USD in average, depending on the course.